-Employees working another job on company time can be a clear sign of poor workplace morale and low employee engagement.
+Employees working side hustles on company time can indicate poor workplace morale and low employee engagement.

-Sometimes, the cause of such low morale at the company may lie in poor working conditions and unmanaged workplace stress, leading employees to question their trust in the company.
-High turnover rates often follow.
+Sometimes, the cause of such low morale at the company may be poor working conditions and unmanaged workplace stress, leading employees to question their trust in the company.
+High turnover rates often follow because of burnout.

 If they feel that their companies aren’t fair, employees are more likely to engage in fraudulent practices, one of them being working another job on company time.
 And when they see their coworkers getting away with such practices, others will follow, causing the morale to drop even more.

 You can also fight the low employee morale at the workplace by reimagining the workflow.
-Technology can help you achieve those efforts by creating a workplace culture that promotes fairness and transparency.
+Field employee tracking apps can help you achieve those efforts by promoting fairness and transparency.